 Getting Started in History Research

 A good first place to look for information on historical topics is in our collection of Gumberg Library research guides.
 A "research guide" is a webpage made by a librarian with experience in a subject in order to connect library users to all the best resources on the subject accessible through the Gumberg Library or for free on the Internet.
 We only link to authoritative sources.
-So, at the start of research always check the list of research guide on historical topics to see if there is a guide on your subject It will jumpstart your resarch process!.
+So, at the start of research always check the list of research guides on historical topics to see if there is a guide on your subject It will jumpstart your resarch process!.

 Guides specifically of interest to Dr. Simpson's Environmental History course: